crogerson42/basic-cad/README.md

   * Moving extrusions in six dimensions
   * Loading custom-formatted geometry files (which contain descriptions of planes, sketches, and extrusions_)

-These features form a very basic core of CAD operations that "do something cool" in OpenGL, but additional features are intended to be added over time following the initial academic scope of this project:
+These features form a very basic core of CAD operations that "do something cool" in OpenGL.
+A significant portion of this project was spent creating the datastructures and objects needed to represent geometry both mathematically and visually (planes, sketches, and extrusions).
+These representations are neither fully utilized nor demonstrated in the current implementation, but provide a flexible framework on which additional features can easily be built.
+Additional features planned following the initial academic scope of this project include:

 * (Now) Load and render geometry
 * (Next) Create and modify planes, sketches, and extrusions with full user-input parameterization